openfheorg/openfhe-network-examples/Running_Examples.md

 > `bin/thresh_client_measure -i localhost -p 50000 -o localhost:50051 -d 2 -n Node2 -m 2 -s 1 -f demoData/threshnet_input_file_same -Wssloff`

-## Peer to Peer network communication (using gRPC) [not verified as working]
+## Peer to Peer network communication (using gRPC) [verified]

 In this framework, each individual node communicates with all other nodes as peers.
-All peer to peer communications is done through the Node object which internally acts as both GRPC client and server.
+All peer to peer communications is done through the `node` object which internally acts as both GRPC client and server.
 Each node connects to another node based on rules specified in a Network map, which is provided as input while launching each node in the terminal.
-The Node object also maintain a message queue for each of the other nodes it is allowed to connect to, as specified in the network map.
+The `node` object also maintain a message queue for each of the other nodes it is allowed to connect to, as specified in the network map.
 They can then send or get messages to and from these message queues as needed for applications built on top of this framework.

-The following files define the different functionalities of the Node object.

-1. `node.h` : the node implementation class and the functions that are invoked in the applications to register a node, create message queues and send and get messages

-1. `node_internal_client.h` : create a client instance within the node server to send messages to other node servers.

-1. `node_request.h`: The node server side processing of the messages received from other nodes and assigning it to the correct message queues.

-1. `node_server_async_base.h` : gRPC object for the node server to handle async requests

-1. `comm_utils(.h,.cpp)` : utilities for creating the message
-   structure, message queue objects and processing command line arguments.

 The `testnode.cpp` target file is to test the different methods defined for the Node service.
 The `networkmeasure.cpp` file runs a